 What is Rape, Really?

-Apparently, many men think of rape as no more and no less than “sex”.
+Apparently, many people think of rape as no more and no less than “sex”.
 It is not anything like “having sex” for the victim, which makes such assumptions all the more callous and terrible.

 If anyone views sex as “sticking it in and letting it rip,” congrats!
 You might be a rapist.